 Review – The Badge of Humanity

 Just like that universe’s society is tripartite, so are the three novels.
-So the first one, The Obolonk Murders, is devoted to the aliens, and the second work, The Polymer Beat, is dedicated to the semi-sentient and more than semi-sentient robots.
+So the first one, The Obolonk Murders, is devoted to the aliens.
+And the second work, The Polymer Beat, is dedicated to the semi-sapient and more than semi-sapient robots.
 Hence the third is all about humanity.

 Background for The Badge of Humanity

 When I first started to write The Obolonk Murders, I had no plan and no idea it would turn into three books.
 At this point, I knew I really needed to finish up already.
 One thing Untrustworthy has proven, over and over again, is the value of an outline.

 I knew the end had to happen, so the two biggest parts were solving the murders and, in some way, dealing with the Peri-Dave romance.
 I needed to tie up two very loose ends and do so in as satisfying a manner as possible.

 Peri has to solve the last of the puzzle as more Obolonks are threatened.
 She senses they are the key to humanity’s future as the human population has swollen so much that it will soon overrun every inhabitable orb in the solar system.